nucypher/taco-web/website/docs/RevocationSmartContract.md

 It is possible to implement Revocation using [Conditions](Conditions.md) that rely on a function call to a [Custom Smart Contract](Conditions.md#function-call-of-non-standard-contract).
 This allows the handling of revocation to be decentralized and transparent.
-Here is an example of the smart contract (not suitable for production):
+Here is an example of a smart contract (not suitable for production):

 ```js
 pragma solidity 0.8.7;